Tekalo/common-app-frontend/README.md

 ## E2E Tests

+### Overview

 We are using [cypress](https://www.cypress.io/) as our FE e2e framework.
 All of the config and tests for cypress are located in the top-level `cypress` folder.
 The tests themselves are located in `cypress/e2e`.

+### Running tests

 If you want to run specific tests or view them as they run, you can run `pnpm e2e`.
+This will open an interactive window, take screenshots as each test step runs, and, if you enable it in the config, record video and take screenshots of test failures.

-If you wish to run all of the tests, you can simply run `pnpm cypress run`.
+If you wish to run all of the tests through the command line, you can simply run `pnpm cypress run`.

 You will need an instance of the application running on the `NEXT_PUBLIC_BASE_URL` set in your .env.local file for the tests to run.

 ## Miscellaneous